aurangzaib/CarND-Advanced-Lane-Lines/README.md

 -   Read the source image.
 -   Find the `corners` of the image using opencv `findChessboardCorners`() and append the `corners` in the image points.
--   Find the calibration matrix and distortion coefficients using opencv `calibrateCamera`().
+-   Find the `camera matrix` and `distortion coefficients` using opencv `calibrateCamera`().
 -   Save the calibration parameters as a `pickle` file for reuse later.

 ``` python
 imgs = glob.glob("camera_cal/*.jpg")  # img_pts --> 2D coordinates in image